 This introduction will show you how to model a building component in WUFI® 2D, how to specify boundary, surface transfer and initial conditions, how to perform the calculation and how to analyse the results.

 As an example illustrating each step, we will analyse the hygrothermal behavior of a concrete ceiling supported by a brick wall with exterior insulation.

 Discussion of the numerical settings in WUFI® 2D.

 How WUFI® 2D determines the source strengths of heat or moisture sources when these are controlled by the boundary conditions.

-You can find additional information in the Online Help of WUFI® 2D.
+You can find additional information in the Program Help of WUFI® 2D.

 This manual describes the installation of WUFI® Plus, guides the user through the first steps with the program and provides a short overview of its capabilities.

 The WUFI®-wiki provides additional demo movies, guides and tutorials, and information on the theoretical background for WUFI® Plus.